shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 When you attack with a melee or ranged weapon, you may spend one of your hit dice to add its max value to your attack roll.
 You may do this before or after it has been determined whether or not the attack hits.

+## Range

+It’s harder to hit things at range.
+For every 30ft away the target is from you, the target gets +1 AC against your attacks.

 ## Crits

 A crit on an attack roll is an automatic success, but you must still check to see if it beats the target’s AC.
 If the crit does not beat the target’s AC, roll damage like normal.
 If the crit beats the target’s AC, then the damage roll is automatically set to its max value.